nefelitav/identity-and-access-management-api/README.md

 ## Architecture

-The project follows a **Controller-Service-Repository** architecture pattern, which helps maintain a clean separation of concerns:
+The project follows a **Controller-Service-Repository** architecture pattern, which helps maintain a clean separation of concerns.

-- **Controller:** Handles HTTP requests/responses, input validation, and delegates business logic to services.
-- **Service:** Contains core business logic, orchestrates repository calls, and implements application workflows.
-- **Repository:** Manages direct interaction with the database or external data sources, abstracting persistence details.

 ## Dependency Injection Container